nicohiggs/football_annotations/README.md

 ### play_type

-Examples of each of the above play types can be found in the [example_plays folder](https://drive.google.com/drive/folders/1IBApzluRm4MvAf3Hoh7Lix0MuhU9xfxq).
+Examples of each of the following play types can be found in the [example_plays folder](https://drive.google.com/drive/folders/1IBApzluRm4MvAf3Hoh7Lix0MuhU9xfxq).

 Enter one of the following seven strings for the `play_type` field:
 * **"run"**: When the quarterback hands the ball off to the runningback.
 Sometimes it is a short toss or shovel pass instead of a hand off, and sometimes it is handed off to a receiver.